-The world has heard of the starv-
+The world has heard of the starvchild, ing

-ing child, who looked up to her lady benefactor and asked, "Are you God's wife?"
-Even more affecting, not to say startling, in its simplicity, was the similar childlike question that sur-prised Mr. J. H. Hanan, when last spring he saved nine souls adrift in the sinking Caspian.
+looked up to her lady benefactor and asked, "Are you God's wife?"
+Even more affecting, not to say startling, in its simplicity, was the similar childlike question that surprised Mr. J. H. Hanan, when last spring he saved nine souls adrift in the sinking Caspian.